0emerald/GB-Hyperlinks_N-S-Divide/README.md

 **16GB_ConcThenWins:**
 * `matrixSVD_plots_UK_binaryLog10ConcWins.R` file takes in the LAD level A matrices, then concatenates, logs, then Winsorizes.
 Then does SVD to calculate embedding, and makes some plots of the embedding and a scree plot, and the file `animationDataGB_ConcWins.csv`.
 * `permutationTestsGB_ConcWins.ipynb` uses the animation data to do the permutation tests for N/S, U/R, L/nL and plots graphs and outputs the values of the p-values.
-* `transformationsAPlots_GB_ConcWins.R` generates similar plots to the **12** file, but does for when we conc then Wins the data, and for GB not just E&W.
+* `transformationsAPlots_GB_ConcWins.R` generates  plots to show the effects of concatenating then Winsorizing the data for GB.

 **17NorthernIrelandData:**
 * `PCD_SOA_NI_lookup_bash.sh` uses the file `ONSPD_AUG_2011_UK_O.csv` to crop it down to the PCD and SOA for Northern Ireland, and outputs this as the file `postcode_SOA_NI_lookup.csv`.